Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 Why stay here: Parikia, the island’s capital, is bustling yet full of charm with cobbled streets, historic churches and a lively waterfront.
 We stayed just outside Parikia in a romantic, quieter hotel (this one) that felt tucked away from the crowds, perfect for couples.

-Top Hotels in Parikia:
+Best Hotels in Parikia

 • Paros Palace Hotel: Modern amenities and located a little outside of the main part, yet a short drive to Parikia’s restaurants.
 Adults only!